Emilko Janković

 Emilko Janković (born 27 March 1984 in Banja Luka) is a Bosnian-Herzegovinian football defender who last played as a defender for NK Karlovac in the Croatian Prva HNL.

 Club career

 Janković previously played for FK Kozara Gradiška and FK Borac Banja Luka.
-He first went abroad to play for Panachaiki 2005 F.C. in the Greek Beta Ethniki.
+He first went abroad to play for Panachaiki in the Greek Beta Ethniki.
 He also played with NK Segesta and NK Inter Zaprešić in Croatia.